Vishishtadvaita: Causality

-The typical interpretation of Neti-Neti is not this, not this or neither this, nor that.
-It is a phrase meant to convey the inexpressibility of Brahman in words and the futility of trying to approximate Brahman with conceptual models.
-In VisishtAdvaita, the phrase is taken in the sense of not just this, not just this or not just this, not just that.
-This means that Brahman cannot be restricted to one specific or a few specific descriptions.
-Consequently, Brahman is understood to possess infinite qualities and each of these qualities are infinite in extent.

-Purpose of human existence
+Soteriology

 The purpose or goal of human existence is called purushartha.
 According to the Vedas, there are four goals namely artha (wealth), kama (pleasure), dharma (righteousness) and moksha (permanent freedom from worldly bondage).
 According to this philosophy, the first three goals are not an end by themselves but need to be pursued with the ideal of attaining moksha.

 Moksha (Liberation)

 Moksha means liberation or release from samsara, the cycle of rebirth.
 In Vishishtadvaita, baddha (bounded) jiva is only self-aware and is in a state of ignorance of sharira-shariri relationship.
 Karma loaded with countless births and deaths in samsara keeps the jiva from dharma-bhuta-jnana (attributive consciousness) of God.
-With creation process of Isvara, evolving through different bodies, jiva attains human body in which it puts effort to gain true nature of self and true knowledge of God through Bhakti and attains liberated state with grace of God.
+With the creation process of Isvara, evolving through different bodies, jiva attains a human body in which it puts effort to gain the true nature of self and true knowledge of God through Bhakti and attains a liberated state with the grace of God.
 Liberation simply means gaining true knowledge of God and serving God in Vaikuntha (God's abode).
-In liberation, jiva keeps its individuality and has infinte knowledge and bliss like Brahman, but doesn't become one with Brahman.
-Unlike advaita, liberation is only after death (videhamukti) and there is no concept of jivanmukti.
+In liberation, jiva keeps its individuality and has infinite knowledge and bliss like Brahman, but doesn't become one with Brahman.
+Unlike Advaita, liberation is only after death (videhamukti) and there is no concept of jivanmukti.

+The Vadakalai school accepts the importance of God's grace in gaining liberation alongside individual effort, similar to how a baby monkey must hold onto its mother.
+The Tenkalai school sees God's grace as the only requirement for liberation, similar to how a cat will carry a kitten without any effort from the kitten.